highfunctioning/iotscanner/README.md

 • Lastly, the packets are stored in a pcap file using wrpcap() function of scapy and stored in the database using sqlite3 INSERT statement.

-Source code for Packet Capture
+# Source code for Packet Capture
-Displaying Device Information
+# Displaying Device Information
 • IP Address
 • MAC Address
 • Vendor Details
-Displaying Stored Device
+# Displaying Stored Device
 Info in Database
 • IP Address
 • Packet filename

-Implementation Demo
-Conclusion
+#Conclusion
 • In conclusion, the provided application effectively fulfills the specified requirements for scanning a Wi-Fi network for active IoT devices, capturing packets, and saving device